Attorney Mark O’Mara “Defends” George Zimmerman Using Social Media | Hmmm…

 (Disclaimer: My perspectives and opinions may be obtusely influenced in proportion to the number of Law and Order episodes consumed over the last 15 years or so…)

-UPDATE: Here’s an article in the Miami Herald that digs deeper into the social media specifics (I was quoted), particularly allegedly damming history extracted from Zimmerman’s My Space Page.
-Comments on George Zimmerman Facebook Page claim that the MySpace page was allegedly hacked.
-While I can’t comment to that directly, it is possible.
+I was quoted in a Miami Herald article that digs deeper into social media tactics, particularly the allegedly damming history extracted from Zimmerman’s MySpace Page.
+Comments on George Zimmerman’s Facebook Page claim that the MySpace page was allegedly hacked.
+While I can’t comment on that directly, it is possible.
 Hackers will do anything for a pizza.

-I’m going to guess that from what I’ve seen over the past 24 hours, the Facebook tactic is NOT going to become de rigueur for defense attorneys.
+I’m going to guess that from what I’ve seen over the past 24 hours; the Facebook tactic is NOT going to become de rigueur for defense attorneys.
 Are they crazy!
 Who would want this noose around their neck?
-O’Mara is likely second guessing his own moves…at least if he’s as smart as he should be.
+O’Mara is likely second-guessing his own moves…at least if he’s as smart as he should be.

-On Tuesday Seminole County Circuit Judge Kenneth R. Lester denied the prosecution’s request for a gag order.
+On Tuesday, Seminole County Circuit Judge Kenneth R. Lester denied the prosecution’s request for a gag order.

 From CNN: